-Renovations: Contributing and historically significant buildings should be maintained and renovated whenever possible to maintain Central Square's cultural heritage and promote environmental sustainability (see section 5.Appendix).
+Renovations: Historically contributing and historically significant buildings should be maintained and renovated whenever possible to maintain Central Square's cultural heritage and promote environmental sustainability.
 Materials should be consistent with the materials used when the structure was originally built.
 Original details should be preserved and restored whenever possible.
 Additions, including new upper floors, are acceptable if architecturally distinguished from the existing structure and otherwise consistent with the Secretary of the Interior's Standards for Rehabilitation & Illustrated Guidelines on Sustainability for Rehabilitating Historic Buildings.

-New Construction: The intent of design guidelines for facades is to emphasize how important the design is both for the building itself and for the street as a whole, and to require that designers and their clients produce high quality design.
-No one has a single, formulaic answer for what high quality design is-good design needs to have its own integrity, and should also be "of its place," in some sense.
-To be "of its place," design should respond to orientation with regards environment, place, and site, while providing context by acknowledging the importance of building profile, edges and corners.
-As architectural design has evolved over the last few decades, some architects bring edgy, modernist sensibilities to their work, while others wish to be more reflective of historical precedents.
-The goal of these guidelines is to encourage new projects in Central Square to be conceived with enduring and durable qualities, such that, many years from their conception, they are seen as strong contributors to the liveliness of the Square, and to its role as presenting a diverse set of architectural statements over a century or more.
+New Construction: The intent of design guidelines for façades is to emphasize how important the design is both for the building itself and for the street as a whole, and to require that designers and their clients produce high quality design.
+No one has a single, formulaic answer for what high quality design is good design needs to have its own integrity, and should also be "of its place.
+Design should respond to orientation with regard to environment, place, and site, while providing context by acknowledging the importance of building profile, edges and corners.
+As architectural design has evolved over the last few decades, some architects bring edgy, modernist sensibilities to their work, while others wish to be more reflective of historical precedent.
+The goal of these guidelines is to encourage new projects in Central Square to be conceived with enduring and durable qualities, such that, many years from their conception, they are seen as strong contributors to the liveliness of the Square and to its role as presenting a diverse set of architectural statements over a century or more.

-The ground level of buildings should be especially carefully designed to engage the interest of pedestrians.
+The ground level of buildings should be carefully designed to engage the interest of pedestrians.
 Pedestrian level treatments should either be rich in detail and help to reinforce human scale through the use of architectural elements such as trim, sills, lintels, awnings and canopies or, in more modern fashion, should be inviting and interesting through dramatic treatment of space, lighting, and signage.
-Additionally, strategies that provide a framework for variation in the design of the ground floor, so that the architecture of the building does not dominate the architecture of the street, allow for future flexibility as conditions change.
+Additionally, strategies should be encouraged that provide a framework for variation in the design of the ground floor, so that the architecture of the building does not dominate the architecture of the street and that allow for future flexibility as conditions change.
 In any case, windows should be expansive and illuminated from within to create interesting display or viewing areas for retail space.
-Finally, encouraging the expansion of the definition of ground floor articulation to the lowest 2 levels can further enhance the pedestrian experience and differentiate between what is city and what is street.
+Finally, encouraging the expansion of the definition of ground floor articulation to the lowest 2 levels can further enhance the pedestrian experience.